Renaissance: Hungary

 After Italy, Hungary was the first European country where the Renaissance appeared.
 The Renaissance style came directly from Italy during the Quattrocento (1400s) to Hungary first in the Central European region, thanks to the development of early Hungarian-Italian relationships — not only in dynastic connections, but also in cultural, humanistic and commercial relations – growing in strength from the 14th century.
 The relationship between Hungarian and Italian Gothic styles was a second reason – exaggerated breakthrough of walls is avoided, preferring clean and light structures.
 Large-scale building schemes provided ample and long term work for the artists, for example, the building of the Friss (New) Castle in Buda, the castles of Visegrád, Tata, and Várpalota.
-In Sigismund's court there were patrons such as Pippo Spano, a descendant of the Scolari family of Florence, who invited Manetto Ammanatini and Masolino da Pannicale to Hungary.
+In Sigismund's court there were patrons such as Pippo Spano, a descendant of the Scolari family of Florence, who invited Manetto Ammanatini and Masolino da Panicale to Hungary.

 The new Italian trend combined with existing national traditions to create a particular local Renaissance art.
 Acceptance of Renaissance art was furthered by the continuous arrival of humanist thought in the country.
 Many young Hungarians studying at Italian universities came closer to the Florentine humanist center, so a direct connection with Florence evolved.
 The growing number of Italian traders moving to Hungary, specially to Buda, helped this process.
 New thoughts were carried by the humanist prelates, among them Vitéz János, archbishop of Esztergom, one of the founders of Hungarian humanism.
 During the long reign of Emperor Sigismund of Luxemburg the Royal Castle of Buda became probably the largest Gothic palace of the late Middle Ages.
 King Matthias Corvinus (r.
 1458–1490) rebuilt the palace in early Renaissance style and further expanded it.

 After the marriage in 1476 of King Matthias to Beatrice of Naples, Buda became one of the most important artistic centers of the Renaissance north of the Alps.
 The most important humanists living in Matthias' court were Antonio Bonfini and the famous Hungarian poet Janus Pannonius.
 András Hess set up a printing press in Buda in 1472.
 Matthias Corvinus's library, the Bibliotheca Corviniana, was Europe's greatest collections of secular books: historical chronicles, philosophic and scientific works in the 15th century.
 His library was second only in size to the Vatican Library.
 (However, the Vatican Library mainly contained Bibles and religious materials.)
 In 1489, Bartolomeo della Fonte of Florence wrote that Lorenzo de' Medici founded his own Greek-Latin library encouraged by the example of the Hungarian king.
 Corvinus's library is part of UNESCO World Heritage.